 Judge Ford scolds Turtle and asks her why she set off the bombs.
 The judge realizes she's protecting someone, and asks if it's Angela.
 Turtle denies this too strongly.

 This surprises the judge, who thinks of Angela as a "sweet, pretty thing."
 Then, the judge pauses to think about how she hasn't taken Angela seriously, because of her beauty.
 She thinks she would've responded differently to the situation.

-The judge asks Turtle to promise not to do any more fireworks, then asks her if she has any other confessions.
+The judge asks Turtle to promise not to set off any more fireworks, and then asks her if she has any other confessions.

 Turtle admits she was at the murder scene the night of the crime, and the judge asks her to tell her about it.
 When Turtle says Mr. Westing's body looked more like a wax figure than a dead body, the judge gets excited.
 Turtle also realizes that maybe there wasn't really a dead body.